Difference between a HACCP certification course and a HACCP training course

 Perhaps the major distinction between the two terms is that food safety training programs aim to develop the skills and knowledge of examinees through a set of exercises, whereas certification programs aim to authenticate and validate these skills.
 Particularly, food safety training programs lead to certification.
 Upon completing food safety training programs, you can then apply for a certification which will serve as proof that you are qualified and that you have substantial knowledge about a topic.

 Food safety certifications are different types of programs that aim to evaluate and validate a product, operation process, set of skills, knowledge, and other systems within the food supply chain.
-Several types of food safety certifications are available in the food industry and are easily accessible for any food business.
+Several types of food safety certifications are available in the food industry and are easily accessible to any food business.
 All certification programs are different from other proof of compliance such as inspection reports and supplier certificates.
 Where inspection reports prove that your operations follow food safety regulations, food safety certifications are proof that food handlers are equipped with the knowledge and skills to maintain food safety.
 Food safety certifications focus on handling practices rather than the actual state of your food premises and supplier relations.

 A food safety certificate is awarded by accomplishing a set of practical or written tests and audits that aim to evaluate the confidence of the examinee in the given topic.
 It serves as proof to consumers and stakeholders that your food business is compliant with recognized food safety standards and has the necessary knowledge to conduct safe food operations.

 The terms food safety handler certificate, license, permit, and card are mostly used interchangeably in different locations.
 Despite this fact, their main objective is to serve as proof of adequate training and knowledge on proper food safety handling practices.
-In some context, a certificate may be described as voluntary proof, whereas permits, licenses, and cards are legal requirements.
+In some contexts, a certificate may be described as voluntary proof, whereas permits, licenses, and cards are legal requirements.
 When applying for a certification program, we suggest clarifying these fields with the person in charge.

 To help you identify the major differences among the certifications, we have compiled some of the most important points you have to consider before taking them.